Keysight/cyperf/deployment/containers/README.md

 - Deploy both server and client agent containers on the same host
   > [!NOTE]
   Check details about the NUMA topology of the system before deployment using the bellow command.
 Also, decide which NUMA node will be used for each container.
 Based on the NUMA Node selection, set the hugepage size in bytes at the NUMA node's position for DPDK_HUGEMEM_ALLOCATION_SIZE parameter.
-Ex, if NUMA_NODE=0 selected, then set DPDK_HUGEMEM_ALLOCATION_SIZE="<Hugepage size in Byte>,0", on the other hand for NUMA_NODE=1, set DPDK_HUGEMEM_ALLOCATION_SIZE="0,<Hugepage size in Byte>"
+Ex, if NUMA_NODE=0 selected, then set DPDK_HUGEMEM_ALLOCATION_SIZE="<Hugepage size in Byte>,0", on the other hand for NUMA_NODE=1, set DPDK_HUGEMEM_ALLOCATION_SIZE="0,<Hugepage size in Byte>".

+  > Also, note down pci bus id of the relevant interfaces using `lspci` command.

 >```shell